 Signs of alcohol poisoning include: choking and/or persistent vomiting; irregular breathing that is fewer than 12 breaths per minute; no breathing for 10 seconds or more and shallow breathing; the skin appears cold, clammy or bluish; and the person won’t wake up.

-If someone has alcohol poisoning, call 911; stay with the person until help arrives; turn the person on his or her side; monitor breathing closely.
+If someone has alcohol poisoning, call 911; DO NOT LEAVE.
+Stay with the person until help arrives; turn the person on his or her side; monitor breathing closely.

 All students are welcome to attend the AA meetings on campus.
-The meetings are held every Thursday from 4:00pm to 5:00pm in the Student Health Center, Room 268.
-Contact the ATOD Program at (562) 985-2520, for more information about AA meetings.
+The meetings are held every Wedensday from 12pm-1pm in the Student Health Center, Room 268.
+Contact the ATOD Program at (562) 985-1732, for more information about AA meetings.

 More than 434,000 Americans die each year from diseases caused by tobacco.
 Just one drop of pure nicotine will kill the average-sized person.

 It is the psychoactive constituent 9 THC in marijuana that affects attention, memory and learning.

 Regularly smoking three or four joints a week, even for less than six years, can impair lung function and rob the body of antioxidants that protect cells against damage that can lead to heart disease and cancer.